 Focused Training on Specific Topics

-Clients and their business advisors often ask me how much manager training employers actually need.
+Clients and business advisors often ask me how much manager training employers actually need.
 The short response is that manager training is not a once a year check the box item on a “to do list.”
-Next level employers understand that manager training is and should be part of an organization’s DNA.
+Successful employers understand that manager training is and should be part of an organization’s DNA.
 It is a mindset; an investment in staff.
 Larger employers sometimes have professionals whose primary function is training and education.
-For the vast majority of employers, I typically recommend regular manager training which covers the following areas:
+For the majority of employers, I typically recommend regular manager training sessions which cover the following areas:

 Conclusion and Next Steps